Fayed12/react-mastery-lab-55-projects/project-14-planora-task-management-app/README.md

 ## system flow

-* when open the website user will see landing page that explore app services and features with nav and footer components
+* when open the website user will see landing page that explore app services and features with nav and footer components ✅
   * this landing contain [home - features - about - our message]

-* in nav bar user can signUp or login
+* in nav bar user can signUp or login ✅
   * user can login with email and email
   * user can create new account with [id - name - email ]

-* if user login with correct email and password, he see the main dashboard home, it contain welcome message and get started button
+* if user login with correct email and password, he see the main dashboard home, it contain welcome message and get started button ✅

-* user go to tasks page, it contain title and table with all tasks, and below of the table user can create new task , this page only contain tasks over view and can make it done or not
+* user go to tasks page, it contain title and cards with all tasks, and below of the cards user can go to tasks management and do all crud , this page only contain tasks over view and can make it done or not

 * user can write in task [title -  Description - Status - Priority - due data - labels - category - privacy - role-based access - subtasks], user can set privacy if global all users can show this task to make comments or not on this task, subtasks will contain only title and description